 The four episodes in the preceding section poses difficult choices in competition policy regarding the airline industry in Japan.
-Keeping competitive pressure, while allowing companies to pursue scale economies (network externality) is a challenge.
+Keeping competitive pressure, while allowing companies to pursue scale economies (network externality) is a well-known challenge.
 Different views, and my personal view, on actions by the Ministry and the FTCJ on each of the four cases are presented.
 Now that there are only two major airlines, it is most important to maintain competitive pressure through potential entry.
-Giving a new entrant a preferential access to the common facility, such as facilities in the terminal building and landing slots, with some limited time (say, several years), may encourage the entries, and maintain competition.
-In this respect, a recent report on the direction of Japanese competition policy is on the right track.
+Giving a new entrant a preferential access to the common facility, such as facilities in the terminal building and landing slots, for some limited time (say, several years), may encourage the entries, and maintain competition.6